PolyArch/cs259/04-miniproj-2.md

 By default, I suggest building mechanistic model.
 The advantages are 1. no prior statistics background is required, and 2. the model can actually tell you something about the underlying system.
-For example, a model designed by hand may have the memory bandwidth of the device as a paramter.
-By tuning this paramter, you may actually observe whether and to what degree the "peak" memory bandwidth can be obtained.
+For example, a model designed by hand may have the memory bandwidth of the device as a parameter.
+By tuning this parameter, you may actually observe whether and to what degree the "peak" memory bandwidth can be obtained.

 ## Model inputs and outputs